DarshanLad634/WiDS---ML-meets-sun-and-wind/README.md

 * **Purpose:** Machine Learning implementation.
 * **Function:** Integrates actual solar farm locations from the WRI Database as training data.
 It uses a Random Forest classifier to analyze the feature stack and generate a final suitability map for the district.

+### 3) finalcode.js
+* **Purpose:** Trains and evaluates CART, Random Forest, and SVM classifiers in Google Earth Engine using geospatial features and real solar plant locations, and generates a final solar suitability map.
+* **Function:** To compare supervised ML models and produce a reliable solar suitability classification.

 ## Methodology Overview